 o Beef Water Footprint = 15,400 litres of water per kg

-Newspaper as wrapping paper: Using an old newspaper to wrap Christmas presents is an obvious choice.
+Newspaper as wrapping paper: Using newspaper to wrap Christmas presents is an obvious choice.
 But just how much of a benefit is it?
 From an embodied energy perspective (the amount of energy consumed to produce the paper) it's a large gain:

 “To produce 1 kg of paper requires more embodied energy than is requires to produce 1 kg of steel”